moosetwin0/start-various-things-when-idle/README.md

   - turn off qBittorrent in the config file
   - keep the VPN on, also in the config file

-This requires administrator permissions for starting/stopping programs, (see code if you are worried)
+This requires administrator permissions for a lot of things, (see code if you are worried)

 It is recommended to run this code whenever your computer starts, I use Task Scheduler for this I recommend starting once and then changing config file to match preference